reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 * `fast-service`: prefers solutions when jobs are served early in tours.
 Optional parameter:
   *  `tolerance`: an objective tolerance specifies how different objective values have to be to consider them different.
       Relative distance metric is used.
+* `hierarchical-areas`: an experimental objective to play with clusters of jobs.
+Internally uses distance minimization as a base penalty.
+  * `levels` - number of hierarchy levels

 ### Job distribution objectives